arcus/education_modules/reproducibility/reproducibility.md

 ## Feedback

-In the beginning, we stated some goals.
+In the beginning, we stated some learning objectives:

-Learning Objectives:
----

 After completion of this module, learners will be able to: